A guide for converting a handheld microphone (with PTT) into a USB microphone for use on VATSIM.

 Below are some notes about selecting the right components.

-The microphone circuit is usually separate from the PTT circuit, meaning that you should be able to record audio without pressing the PTT.
+The microphone circuit is usually separated from the PTT circuit, meaning that you should be able to record audio without pressing the PTT.
 The PTT is only for activating "transmission" in the voice application on your PC.

-The PTT is simply a momentary on/off button.
-The easiest way to interface it with a PC is to buy a cheap gamepad, take it apart, and solder the two PTT wires directly to one of the contact areas for the buttons.
-Voice applications like "Audio for VATSIM" support a gamepad/joystick button for push-to-talk (PTT).
-Discord also has a "push-to-mute" feature for voice-activated speech.
-This is the most plug-and-play option.
+The easiest way to interface the PTT with a PC is to buy a cheap gamepad, take it apart, and solder the two PTT wires from the microphone directly to one of the contact surfaces underneath the gamepads buttons.
+Voice applications like "Audio for VATSIM" supports a gamepad/joystick button for push-to-talk (PTT).
+This solution is simple and effective.

-Even with the housing removed, USB gamepads are quite large.
+Even with the housing removed, USB gamepads are relatively large.
 For a more compact option you may consider the "Arduino Beetle."
 This Arduino is based on the ATMEGA32U4 chip, which can be programmed to function as a USB gamepad (ArduinoJoystickLibrary).
 Note that you will need some basic knowledge when it comes to Arduino and handling libraries.
 However, once it's been programmed, simply solder the PTT circuit to one of its analog inputs, and it's plug-and-play!

 USB Gamepad | Arduino Beetle | CM119 Chip |